Glossary

 Activity Stream

-The Activity Stream for a Room or Organization shows all the activity that has taken place on or to the Room or organization since its creation.
-Examples of activity include (but is not limited to) the addition of members to an Organization or Room, the creation of a Desktop within in a Room etc.
+The Activity Stream for an Enclave or Organization shows all the activity that has taken place on or to the Enclave or organization since its creation.
+Examples of activity include (but is not limited to) the addition of members to an Organization or Enclave, the creation of a Desktop within in an Enclave etc.

 App Vault

-A tool/service available in each Room that provides way to securely transfer application installation files to the Room's desktops.
+A tool/service available in each Enclave that provides way to securely transfer application installation files to the Enclave's desktops.

 Application (Desktop Application)